cytoscape/web-cytoscape-manual/docs/Merge.md

 -    **Merged Network Name**: here you can specify a custom name for the merged network.

 -    **Matching columns**: this specifies the network columns that should be used for merging.
-Typically, the "name" column is used as matching attribute.
+Typically, the **name** column is used as matching attribute.
      Alternatively, you can decide to use a different column that contains some other type of identifier.

 -    **How to merge columns**: a table lets the user specify for each of